Word History and Origins

 Structure of a Sentence

-The person or thing about which something is stated is called subject.
-Predicate: It is that part of a sentence that tells something about the subject.
-A sentence in English typically consists of a subject and a predicate.
-The subject is who or what the sentence is about, and the predicate is what the subject does or is.
-Basic sentence structure often follows the pattern of Subject + Verb + Object, but there are variations and other elements like complements and adjuncts and can be adde.
+The person or thing in which something is said or asserted is subject.
+Predicate: It is the part of a sentence which expresses something about the subject.
+A sentence in English is usually made up of a subject and a predicate.
+The subject is the who or what the sentence is about and the predicate is what the subject does or is.

 How Do Our Sentence Examples Help You?